ihatenodejs/librecloud-web/README.md

 ### Gitea

 Next, you will need to configure `web` with your Gitea instance.
 Create a new access token in your Gitea user settings (), and input the key you receive, as well as the URL of your instance, and the API URL.
-You can find a link to the API and it's endpoint URL on the footer.
+You can find a link to the API and its endpoint URL on the footer.

 | Environment Variable | Description                                   | Example                                    |
 |----------------------|-----------------------------------------------|--------------------------------------------|